Giustizia e Libertà

 Giustizia e Libertà (/it/; lit.
 'Justice and Liberty') was an Italian anti-fascist resistance movement, active from 1929 to 1945.
 The movement was cofounded by Carlo Rosselli, Ferruccio Parri, who later became Prime Minister of Italy, Emilio Lussu, Sandro Pertini, who became President of Italy, and other Italian anti-fascist refugees.

 The movement's members held various political beliefs but shared a belief in active, effective opposition to fascism, compared to the older Italian anti-fascist parties.
 Giustizia e Libertà also made the international community aware of the realities of fascism in Italy, thanks to the work of Gaetano Salvemini.

+The movement also played the crucial role of spreading information and raising awareness among international public opinion, unveiling the reality of fascist Italy which was hidden behind regime propaganda, in particular thanks to the actions of Gaetano Salvemini, who had been the inspiration behind the group and the teacher of Rosselli.